tommililja/Farse/README.md

 ## Custom parsers

-We can use Parse.custom to create our own parsers for types that do not have an included parser, or to create optimized versions that avoid unnecessary operations.
+Use Parse.custom to create parsers for custom types, or optimized variants for our own types that avoid unnecessary operations.

 ```fsharp
 open Farse